Lititz, Pennsylvania

-Lititz /ˈlɪtᵻts/ is a borough in Lancaster County, Pennsylvania, United States, 9 mi north of the city of Lancaster.
+Lititz /ˈlɪtᵻts/ is a borough in Lancaster County, Pennsylvania, United States, 9 mi north of Lancaster.
 As of the 2020 census, it had a population of 9,370.

 History

-Lititz was founded by members of the Moravian Church in 1756 and was named after a castle in Bohemia near the village of Kunvald where the ancient Bohemian Brethren's Church had been founded in 1457.
-The roots of the Moravian Brethren's Church date back to the ancient Bohemian Brethren's Church.
-It was one of the four leading Moravian communities in the Northeastern United States (Bethlehem, Emmaus and Nazareth, each in Pennsylvania, were the three others).
+Lititz was founded by members of the Moravian Church in 1756 and was named by a German form of name of the Litice Castle in Bohemia.
+Lititz was one of four leading Moravian communities in Pennsylvania, the other three being Bethlehem, Emmaus, and Nazareth.

 For a century, only Moravians were permitted to live in Lititz.
 Until the middle of the 19th century, only members of the congregation could own houses; others were required to lease.
-The lease system was abolished in 1855, just five years before the beginning of the Civil War.
-More information can be found in the book A Brief History of Lititz Pennsylvania by Mary Augusta Huevener, published in 1947.
+The lease system was abolished in 1855, just five years before the beginning of the American Civil War.

-During a part of the American Revolution, the Brethren's House, built in 1759, was used as a hospital.
-A number of soldiers died and were buried here.
-Lititz is also home to Linden Hall School, the oldest all-girls boarding school in the United States.
-Located adjacent to the Moravian Church on 47 acre of land, Linden Hall School was founded by the Moravians in 1746, a decade before the borough was incorporated.
+During the American Revolutionary War, Brethren's House, built in 1759, was used as a hospital for Continental Army troops, and a number of Continental Army soldiers died and were buried here.

+Lititz is also home to Linden Hall School for Girls, the oldest all-girls boarding school in the United States.
+Located adjacent to the Moravian Church on 47 acre of land, Linden Hall was founded by the Moravians in 1746, a decade before the borough was incorporated.

 Geography

 According to the U.S. Census Bureau, the borough has a total area of 2.3 sqmi, of which 8090 sqm, or 0.13%, are water.
 Lititz Run flows through the downtown from Lititz Springs Park toward the Conestoga River, 6 mi to the southeast.

 Lititz has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 30.1 °F in January to 74.7 °F in July.
-The local hardiness zone is 6b.
+PRISM Climate Group at Oregon State University The local hardiness zone is 6b.